Vyral/base-template/_posts/2018-08-14-check-out-these-statistics-regarding-post-retirement-quality-of-life.md

 **To compensate for this, a younger retiree would need to increase their leisure budget by approximately 40%.** In fact, the only significant spending area related to improving the quality of life for retirees is leisure.

 Beyond matters related to spending, though, the study also investigates retirees’ interpersonal relationships.
 According to the University of Michigan, the portion of the study dedicated to this area includes “measurements describing the marital relationships, [and] the number and degree of contract with children, family, and friends.”
-These measurements are particularly important, because **the strength of a retiree’s spousal relationship is the No. 1 predictor of their quality of life.**
+These measurements are particularly important because **the strength of a retiree’s spousal relationship is the No. 1 predictor of their quality of life.**

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.